nosilver4u/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

 = 5.7.1 =
+* added: alert on domain change for Easy IO, like if you clone from a production environment to staging
+* changed: Easy IO domain plan_id refresh automatically when visiting settings page
 * changed: better JS WebP and WPBakery Page Builder compatibility
 * changed: restore savings gauge for network settings page
 * fixed: resize detection visible for editors, should be admin-only